cebartling/test-driven/documentation/spring-framework/webflux.md

 ## Introduction

+Spring Framework version 5.0 introduced an asynchronous/non-blocking HTTP client with a fluent functional style API reactive web framework called **Spring WebFlux**.
+This API includes `WebClient`, the new reactive HTTP client.
+This documentation details how to write JUnit 5 tests using the `SpringExtension` and `@WebFluxTest` support in Spring Framework 5 and Spring Boot 2.

 ## Example

 ### Configuring JUnit 5 unit tests for Spring WebFlux

 Spring provides special testing support for WebFlux.
 In our example, we are using JUnit 5 and Spring Boot 2.x.
 The following code changes need to be added to the test suite source code.